Skip to main content

 When selecting materials, consider durability.
 Healthcare facilities and housing developments go through plenty of wear and tear, but an upfront investment in durable materials can reduce maintenance costs.

-Cross Park Place, Project 501, and the GuideLink Center use impact-resident gypsum walls to prevent damage.
+Cross Park Place, Project 501, and the GuideLink Center use impact-resistant gypsum walls to prevent damage.
 The buildings perform institutionally without looking institutional.

 Color psychology also factors into interior finishes.
 Warmer whites and beiges are known to be calmer than stark white walls.
 Additionally, high-energy colors like reds and yellows should be avoided in favor of cooler tones like blues, greens, and purples.